YiTingTsou/wave-data-toolbox/README.md

 ### What happens when you run it

 - The command window displays the target location and closest available grid point, plus distance between them
-- Wave data or wind data is downloaded from the CAWCR Wave Hindcast via OPeNDAP
+- Wave and wind data are downloaded from the CAWCR Wave Hindcast via OPeNDAP
-- Complete dataset is saved to `output/` in .mat and .csv; `dataset_metadata` in .mat only)
+- The complete dataset is saved to `output/` in both .mat and .csv formats, along with a metadata file in .mat format
 - Probability distribution heatmap and directional wave rose are generated and saved

 **Tip:** Load only one month first to verify the selected grid point is close to your target location.